godpon/GodwinPonraj/_posts/2020-08-07-Kirigami-bracelet.md

         <img src="/GodwinPonraj/assets/Fig_Kiri_bracelet.jpg" width = "100%" height = "100%">
       </div>
       <div class="flex-item-text" align="justify" style="padding-right:0px">
         Wearable devices are gaining recognition for their use as a biosensor platform.
 Electrical impedance tomography (EIT) is one of the sensing techniques that utilizes wearable sensors as its primary data acquisition system.
-It measures the impedance or resistance at the peripheral (skin) level and calculates the conductivity distribution throughout the body.
-Even though the technology has existed for several decades, modern-day EIT devices are still costly and bulky.
+It measures the impedance or resistance at the peripheral (skin) level and calculates the conductivity distribution.
+Howvever, modern-day EIT devices are still costly and bulky.
 We propose a novel low-cost kirigami-based wearable device that has soft PEDOT: PSS electrodes for sensing skin impedances.
       </div>
 </div>